PureNukage/cakeboard_client/datafiles/README.md

 We have to add the object to ALL themes even if the sprite will not change.
 At the very least make it return to the default sprite

-Inside of the object we wanted affected, add the following in the Create event:

-sprite_index=theme_select